5 Reasons I Love the Cricut Maker for Handmade Clothing

 The Cricut Maker is not large enough to cut out adult sized clothing or even some children’s clothing, but it is still nice to have when sewing handmade clothing.

-The most obvious way to use the Cricut Maker is to add iron-on vinyl to my t-shirts.
+The most obvious way to use the Cricut Maker is to add iron-on vinyl to my t-shirts with a Cricut Easypress 3.
 I LOVE making my own custom graphic tees, but there are a lot of other things I can do with the Cricut Maker.

 Why I Love the Cricut Maker for Handmade Clothing